Jbleezy/BO2-Reimagined/README.md

 * Quest (Richtofen): decreased number of Sliquifier shots required for each ball from 20 to 10

 ### Buried
-* Added Frag Grenade wallbuy at General Store
+* Added Frag Grenade wallbuy at Candy Store Upstairs
 * Added PHD Flopper machine at Lower Processing
 * Added Deadshot Daiquiri machine at Mansion Backyard
+* Added Tombstone Soda machine at General Store
 * Removed Turbine, key, booze, and candy
 * Power automatically on
 * Noose and Guillotine parts automatically picked up